Here is information on this policy in a nutshell.

 8.1 Disclosure of Personal Data to authorities.
 Please note that due to legal requirements, we may be obliged to disclose or grant access to your Personal Data to the authorities and the supervisory authority (e.g. a court or a government agency).

 8.2 Disclosure to Data Controllers and Data Processors.
-We may disclose your Personal Data to Data Controllers for whom we are Data Processors (e.g. Clients) and to our authorised processors (sub-processors), as well as to persons who are legally entitled to receive your Personal Data.
-For example, User's personal data can be shared with such authorised sub-processors who are providing identity
+We may disclose your Personal Data to Data Controllers (law firms and/or lawyers) for whom we are Data Processors (e.g. Clients), as well as to persons who are legally entitled to receive your Personal Data (such as executors).

 If you have questions about our authorised processors, please contact us at firstname.lastname@example.org.